-The chart below shows 2014-2016 target and realized compensation for Mr. Buckhout.
-Total target direct compensation represents base salary, target annual bonus, and grant date fair value of LTI awards for each year.
-Realized compensation represents base salary, annual bonus actually paid in cash, and the value realized on exercise (in the case of stock options) or vesting (in the case of RSUs or PSUs) of LTI awards or MSP RSUs during each year.
-Realized compensation has trailed target compensation in each year, reflecting the rigor of our goal-setting process for annual bonus and PSU awards and the pay for performance nature of our LTI design.
+The chart below shows 2015-2017 target and realized compensation for Mr. Buckhout.
+Target Total Direct Compensation represents base salary, target annual bonus, and grant date fair value of LTI awards for each year.
+Realized Compensation represents base salary, annual bonus actually paid in cash, and the value realized on exercise (in the case of stock options) or vesting (in the case of RSUs or PSUs) of LTI awards or MSP RSUs during each year.
+Realized Compensation has trailed Target Total Direct Compensation in each year, reflecting the rigor of our goal-setting process for annual bonus and PSU awards and the pay for performance nature of our LTI design.

-Alignment Between CEO Realizable Pay to Total Stockholder Return
+Alignment Between CEO Realizable Pay and Total Stockholder Return

-Below we show alignment of CEO realizable pay and total stockholder return (TSR) over a three-year period (2014-2016 for CIRCOR, and generally 2013-2015 for peers given the timing of compensation disclosures) for CIRCOR compared to our peer group companies, determined as described below in Market References - Peer Group Companies (the "Peer Group Companies").
-CEO realizable pay incorporates the CEO's base salary, annual bonus paid, and the value of stock options, RSUs and PSUs granted during this period, as measured using the fiscal year end stock price (2016 for CIRCOR, generally 2015 for peers).
+Below we show alignment of CEO Realizable Pay and Total Stockholder Return (TSR) over a three-year period (2015-2017 for CIRCOR, and generally 2014-2016 for peers given the timing of compensation disclosures) for CIRCOR compared to our peer group companies, determined as described below in Market References - Peer Group Companies (the "Peer Group Companies").
+CEO Realizable Pay incorporates the CEO's base salary, annual bonus paid, and the value of stock options, RSUs (including any RSUs acquired through the MSP), and PSUs granted during this period, as measured using the fiscal year end stock price (2017 for CIRCOR, generally 2016 for peers).
 Stock options are valued based on in-the-money value on date of exercise (where applicable) or fiscal year end.
-PSUs are valued on date of vest (where applicable) and reflecting actual shares earned, or fiscal year end (if not yet vested) and assuming target performance.
-RSUs are at fiscal year end.
-Differences in realized, realizable and Summary Compensation Table reported pay reflect changes in stock price since the date of grant and the degree to which actual bonus payouts and PSUs earned align with the target amounts.
-Realizable pay and TSR for the Peer Group Companies was calculated by our independent compensation consultant based on publicly available information found in SEC filings.
+PSUs are valued on date of vest (where applicable) and reflect actual shares earned, or fiscal year end (if not yet vested) and assume target performance.
+RSUs are valued at fiscal year end.
+Differences in Realized, Realizable, and Summary Compensation Table reported pay reflect changes in stock price since the date of grant and the degree to which actual bonus payouts and PSUs earned align with the target amounts.
+Realizable pay and TSR for the Peer Group Companies were calculated by our independent compensation consultant based on publicly available information found in SEC filings.